Should You Pay Off Your Mortgage?

 If you’re carrying a home mortgage in the 3% or 4% range, accelerating your payments or retiring the loan entirely may offer a better return than letting cash sit around earning next to nothing--and the numbers can be even more attractive for paying down higher-rate debt on credit cards or student loans.

 Wait, retirees don’t typically have that kind of debt on their balance sheets, right?
-Not exactly: A rising number of older households are carrying significant debt, according to research by Jason Fitchner, senior lecturer at the Johns Hopkins University Nitze School of Advanced International Studies.
+Not exactly: A rising number of older households are carrying significant debt, according to research done by Jason Fichtner senior lecturer at the Johns Hopkins University Nitze School of Advanced International Studies.

 Another study from the Center for Retirement Research at Boston College found that Americans over age 60 were 24% more likely to have mortgage debt in 2015 than in they were in 1980.
 (Increasing homeownership accounted for 9 percentage points of that increase.)

 Allan Roth, a certified financial planner and head of Wealth Logic in Colorado Springs, Colorado, laid out the argument for getting out of mortgages in a column for AARP.
 A mortgage, he argued, essentially is a “negative bond,” where you pay the interest and the bank receives it.
 If you have the resources to do so, why not retire the loan and pay yourself?